google/github-issue-mover/README.md

-# UNFORTUNATELY THIS TOOL IS NOW DEPRECATED
+# THIS TOOL IS NOW DEPRECATED

 Reasons for deprecation:
  - The deprecation of AppEngine Custom VM